COLLEGE

 VA Composites — Junior Performance

 Most junior golfers are playing the wrong gear.
 A shaft that's too stiff, too heavy, or the wrong length creates compensations that damage swing development — and show up directly on the scorecard.
+Whether the goal is D1, D2, D3, NAIA, or JUCO, scoring average is the number coaches recruit.
 VA changes that.

 1–2